redjacketKR/PIDBench/README.md

+Certainly.
+I'll update both versions with the emphasized text.
+Here are the revised announcements:

+For GitHub:

 # PIDBench v0.9.1 Release

 I'm pleased to announce the release of PIDBench v0.9.1, featuring several improvements and bug fixes:

 ## Important Setup Note:
-⚠️ It is strongly recommended to completely uninstall the previous version before installing v0.9.1 due to package updates.
+⚠️ It is strongly recommended to **<span style="color: red;">completely uninstall the previous version</span>** before installing v0.9.1 due to package updates.

 ## Key Enhancements: